-PRL-110 Fundamentals of Legal Research and Writing (2)
+PRL-116 Fundamentals of Legal Research and Writing (3)

-Provides instruction in law library and computer technology resources needed for law applicable to solving legal problems, including research strategies, analysis and application of law, and communicating research results orally and in written legal memoranda.
-Credits: 2, Hours: (2/0/0/0), Prereq: PRL-101; Arts & Sciences Elective Code: A
+Provides instruction in using law library and internet-based legal resources to solve legal problems.
+Instruction includes multiple research strategies, analysis and application of law, and communication of the research results orally and in written legal memoranda.
+Instructs students in the use of legal document preparation software and the ethical duty of honesty and candor.
+Credits: 3, Hours: (3/0/0/0), Prereq: PRL-103; Arts & Sciences Elective Code: A

-PRL-111 Advanced Legal Research and Writing (2)
+PRL-117 Advanced Legal Research and Writing (3)

-Provides instruction in using computer-based legal research methods to address complex legal research problems and in utilizing research results in appellate briefs and other advocacy legal documents.
-Credits: 2, Hours: (2/0/0/0), Prereq: PRL-101, PRL-110; Arts & Sciences Elective Code: A
+Provides instruction in internet-based legal resources and explores multiple methods to address complex legal research problems.
+Explores utilizing research results in appellate briefs and other advocacy legal documents.
+Instructs students in the use of legal document preparation software and the ethical duty of honesty and candor.
+Provides instruction on navigating lowa's judicial website including the electronic filing system (EDMS).
+Credits: 3, Hours: (3/0/0/0), Prereq: PRL-116; Arts & Sciences Elective Code: A

-PRL-120 Investigation for Paralegals (2)
+PRL-121 Investigation for Paralegals (3)

 Provides an overview of the fact-gathering process for paralegals, including principles and techniques of investigation, sources of public and private information, methods for preserving information, and analyzing the probativeness, sufficiency, and admissibility of facts for trial.
-Credits: 2, Hours: (2/0/0/0), Prereq: PRL-101, PRL-110; Arts & Sciences Elective Code: A
+Explores the Rules of Evidence and their application to the investigation process.
+Instructs students about the ethical duty of confidentiality and attorney-client privilege as it relates to investigations.
+Credits: 3, Hours: (3/0/0/0), Prereq: PRL-103; Arts & Sciences Elective Code: A

-PRL-130 Torts (2)
+PRL-133 Torts (3)

-Provides instruction on the principles of tort law, emphasizing skills in reading and interpreting primary and secondary sources of law.
-Credits: 2, Hours: (2/0/0/0), Prereq: PRL-101; Arts & Sciences Elective Code: A
+Provides instruction on the principles of tort law.
+Explores differences between intentional torts, negligence, and strict liability.
+Emphasizes the use and interpretation of primary and secondary sources of law to understand similarities and differences of torts.
+Explores and discusses the common use of the contingency fee agreement in tort law.
+Credits: 3, Hours: (3/0/0/0), Prereq: PRL-103; Arts & Sciences Elective Code: A

-PRL-136 Bankruptcy Law (2)
+PRL-138 Bankruptcy Law (3)